rackerlabs/rackspace-how-to/content/cloud-servers/managing-the-windows-server-2012-firewall.md

 2. Select either **Inbound Rules** or **Outbound Rules** under **Windows Firewall with Advanced Security** on the left side of the MMC.

    **Note**: This step provides a listing of each of the currently configured firewall rules.
 Rules that are currently enabled are denoted by green checkbox icon, while disabled rules display a grey checkbox icon.
-Right-clicking a rule pulls up a menu that allows you toggle it to enabled or disabled.
+Right-clicking a rule pulls up a menu that allows you toggle the rule to enabled or disabled.

-3. From the **Actions** pane next to either **Inbound Rules** or **Outbound Rules** section click **New Rule**.
+3. From the **Actions** pane next to either the **Inbound Rules** or **Outbound Rules** section click **New Rule**.

    The new rule wizard launches.